custom-stt

 Use this when the provider expects raw audio WebSocket frames.JSON audio payload

-Use this when the provider expects base64 audio inside JSON.Start, audio, and interrupt
+Use this when the provider expects base64 audio inside JSON.HTTP transcription request

 Use this pattern when the provider expects a session-start message, binary audio frames, and a flush message on interruption.Response rules